karma4u101/Basic-SquerylRecord-User-Setup/README.md

 with register/login/user-pages snippets.
 The example also demonstrates some form data validation by the snippet before being posted to the database as well as a visual interactive html5 form field validation.
 To make things easy to follow the examples has extensive logging.

 This example is intended for those of you who need some compact and concise running and mostly ;) simple to follow example of a particular feature or concept in Lift.

+After many years of Java EE development I started look at Scala/Lift in May 2011 so there may be some none "best practice" stuff in there and if you find something you think could be done in a more Scala/Lift fashion please let me know.

 Improvements and suggestions are welcome!